GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 <br>

 ### Zed 2i camera
-The Zed series of cameras by StereoLabs are a highly accurate stereo cameras which have built in Visual-Inertial Odometry, 3-D Mapping, and Object (including human) Detection, among other features.
+The Zed series of cameras by StereoLabs are highly accurate stereo cameras which have built in Visual-Inertial Odometry, 3-D Mapping, and Object (including human) Detection, among other features.
 Additionally, the cameras have a very well documented
 <a href="https://github.com/stereolabs/zed-ros2-wrapper" target="_blank">ROS2 wrapper</a>
 making rapid deployment of these features possible.